h1777/3proxy-socks/README.md

-3proxy install script for Debian / Ubuntu VPS (ver 0.8.6)
+3proxy install script for Debian / Ubuntu VPS (ver 0.8.9)
 ======================================================

-A simple script (without any russian in it, yeepeeh) to install the lightweight russian proxy: 3proxy (http://3proxy.ru/) as an elite high anonymous HTTP proxy with SSL support with a few command lines.
+A simple script to install the lightweight proxy: 3proxy (http://3proxy.ru/) as an elite high anonymous HTTP proxy with SSL support with a few command lines.
-This script has been created to bypass the fact that Squid3 proxy isn't compiled with SSL support and is an absolute nightmare to compile in Debian right now.

-This setup has been created to quickly install a proxy on small lowendbox VPS mostly for "google rank analysis" / scraping.

-**MANUAL :**
+**HOW TO :**

 Download, make executable and run with these lines :